 Do I Need a Solicitor To Sell My House?

-Selling your house can be a long and frustrating process – not to mention the fact that it’s expensive too.
-So it’s completely understandable that when it comes time to hiring a solicitor or conveyancer to help with the legal side of things, a lot of people wonder whether it’s really necessary.
-After all, hiring legal help can easily add between £500-£1,500 to your costs.
-But there’s a lot to take into account when selling a house, and having the right help can save you a huge amount of time and energy.
-With that in mind, let’s take a look at what a solicitor does to help sell your house, and whether you really need that help.
+There are a lot of legalities to consider when selling a house, and having the right help can save you a huge amount of time and energy.
+With that in mind, let’s take a look at what a solicitor does to help sell your house, and whether you really need one.

-First things first: you don’t legally need a solicitor to sell your house.
-It’s entirely possible to take on what some call ‘DIY conveyancing’: in other words, taking on the legal responsibilities yourself when selling your home.
-But, the legal responsibilities are many.
-Here are some of the things a solicitor or conveyancer will undertake on your behalf as part of a house sale:
+First things first: you don’t always need a solicitor to sell your house.
+It’s entirely possible to take on what some call ‘DIY conveyancing’ which involves taking on the legal responsibilities yourself when selling your home.
+Many people want to handle things themselves as solicitors can be expensive, with conveyancer fees costing £1,139 on average for selling a house in 2024.

 • Preparation and distribution of legal contracts.